 Indonesia can sometimes be very relaxed with its implementation of laws.
 Then become strict afterwards.

 Although cost of labour has been increasing in the country, it still remains one of the lowest.
 But that doesn’t mean Indonesia is cheap through and through.
-Foreign companies usually have to put up a huge amount of capital to establish a business.
+Foreign companies usually have to put up a huge amount of capital for company registration in Indonesia.
 If you wish to hire foreign workers, you need to follow the 1:3 ratio – that is, three locals for one expatriate.

 The complexity of the laws makes you more vulnerable to mistakes, which could then mean hefty penalties.

 Indonesia’s economic policies can make it seem liberal – then not.
-For example, foreign companies can set up here through a local nominee or a shareholding company where some of the members of the board of directors are locals.
+For example, foreign companies can set up here through a local special purpose vehicle or a shareholding company where some of the members of the board of professional directors are locals.
 Foreign workers need a sponsor before they can be given a work permit.
 Some industries remain closed to foreign investments.
 Otherwise, the amount of foreign capital is capped.

 These are certainly huge challenges to conquer, but they’re no reason to pass up the country, particularly when you have the best partner: Cekindo.